Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 Indiana Performance Insights

-- The Hoosiers are outscoring opponents by 6.7 points per game with a +228 scoring differential overall.
-They put up 74.9 points per game (98th in college basketball) and allow 68.2 per contest (124th in college basketball).
+- The Hoosiers outscore opponents by 6.7 points per game (scoring 74.9 points per game to rank 98th in college basketball while allowing 68.2 per outing to rank 124th in college basketball) and have a +228 scoring differential overall.

-- Indiana wins the rebound battle by 2.1 boards on average.
-It collects 33.2 rebounds per game, which ranks 90th in college basketball, while its opponents grab 31.1 per outing.
+- The 33.2 rebounds per game Indiana averages rank 90th in college basketball, and are 2.1 more than the 31.1 its opponents grab per contest.

-- Indiana hits 5.6 three-pointers per game (336th in college basketball) at a 37% rate (37th in college basketball), compared to the 7.5 per outing its opponents make while shooting 33.2% from beyond the arc.

 Miami Performance Insights

-- The Hurricanes' +240 scoring differential (outscoring opponents by 7.3 points per game) is a result of putting up 78.9 points per game (25th in college basketball) while allowing 71.6 per outing (227th in college basketball).
+- The Hurricanes have a +240 scoring differential, topping opponents by 7.3 points per game.
+They're putting up 78.9 points per game, 25th in college basketball, and are allowing 71.6 per contest to rank 227th in college basketball.

-- Miami is 163rd in the nation at 32 rebounds per game.
-That's 2.8 more than the 29.2 its opponents average.
+- Miami wins the rebound battle by an average of 2.8 boards.
+It grabs 32.0 rebounds per game (163rd in college basketball) compared to its opponents' 29.2.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.